Home | About Us | Regions | Sponsors | Career Center | Collaborate | Publications Calendar

 All submissions should be in standard APA style.
 Details of this style, its citation format, etc. can be found at:

-For references, endnotes are preferred as NCURA Magazine avoids the use of footnotes.
-The APA style has the author’s name and date in parentheses within the text, then an alpha listing of all references at the end of the paper.
+If the article includes references, endnotes are preferred as NCURA Magazine avoids the use of footnotes.
+The APA style has the author’s name and date in parentheses within the text, then an alphabetical listing of all references at the end of the paper.
 Please refer to the APA Publication Manual or the link above for specifics.

 We encourage all of our authors to be available for content follow-up opportunities associated with the article submitted.
-These may include live blogs, YouTube videos, NCURA Collaborate discussions, etc.
+These may include Ask the Authors Zoom discussions, YouTube videos, NCURA Collaborate discussions, etc.